How to Enable or Disable Enhanced Phishing Protection in Windows 11

 Edit Group Policy

-In the Local Group Policy Editor window:
+In the Local Group Policy Editor window, navigate to:

 Computer Configuration > Administrative Templates > Windows Components > Windows Defender SmartScreen > Enhanced Phishing Protection